lucassus/krug-the-perfect-rspec/intro/04_flame_war.md

-!SLIDE title subsection bullets incremental bullets incremental
+!SLIDE title subsection bullets

-# Why you don't like RSpec? #
+# Why you don't like RSpec?

 * ..yet another DSL?
 * ..difficult to learn?